Transverse minimal foliations on unit tangent bundles and applications: Application to partially hyperbolic diffeomorphisms

-\begin{teo} Under the assumptions of the previous theorem, if leaves of the foliation obtained by intersecting $\cF^{cs}$ and $\cF^{cu}$ are quasigeodesics in the universal cover of their respective leaves, then $f$ is a collapsed Anosov flow. \end{teo}
+\begin{teo} Let $f: M \to M$ be a partially hyperbolic diffeomorphism preserving an orientation of its invariant bundles.
+If leaves of the foliation obtained by intersecting $\cF^{cs}$ and $\cF^{cu}$ are quasigeodesics in the universal cover of their respective leaves, then $f$ is a collapsed Anosov flow. \end{teo}

 Accessibility and ergodicity then follow from \cite[Theorem A]{FP3}.
-We note that Corollary B follows since volume preserving partially hyperbolic diffeomorphisms verify that their branching foliations are what we call $f$-minimal, so they cannot have vertical leaves and satisfy the assumptions of Theorem \ref{teo.coroB}.
+We note that Corollary B follows since volume preserving partially hyperbolic diffeomorphisms verify that their branching foliations are what we call $f$-minimal, so they cannot have vertical leaves, and therefore satisfy the assumptions of Theorem \ref{teo.coroB}.
 We note in fact that $f$-minimality is studied in \cite{HPS} in many situations, including the case where $f$ is \emph{chain-recurrent} (something weaker than volume preserving or transitive) or belongs to certain isotopy classes.
 It is also shown in \cite[Proposition 4.8]{BFP} that being $f$-minimal is an open and closed condition on partially hyperbolic diffeomorphisms, so that if some $f$ is known to be isotopic to a chain recurrent one along partially hyperbolic diffeomorphisms, then it will be in the hypothesis of Theorem \ref{teo.coroB}.